Continuous Improvement: Kaizen

 After World War II, during the development of the Toyota Production System, Kaizen became a business concept and was used to mean “continuous improvements” or “small incremental improvements”.
 While Toyota was focused on improving their manufacturing capabilities, Kaizen was to be applied to all areas of a company – not just the factory floor.

-Lean Manufacturing recognises that people at all levels of a company have valuable insights to contribute.
+Lean Manufacturing recognizes that people at all levels of a company have valuable insights to contribute.
 Turning these insights into incremental improvements is at the heart of Kaizen.
 More than a method, Kaizen is a philosophy – a different way of thinking about work.

 At its core, Kaizen involves identifying a problem and making it better – over and over again.
 While more of a philosophy than a strict methodology, the following techniques have become standard steps in order to implement Kaizen in the workplace.